MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

     return pages
 ```

 Note that `time.sleep(5)` waits for five seconds between requests.
-It's important to be mindful of server loads when scraping - waiting is polite.
+It's important to be mindful of server loads when scraping - we don't want to DDOS our favorite magazines.

 Now we have a list of `soup` objects representing the paginated list of issues with links to every issue.

 ### Using Beautiful Soup 4 to find links to every issue of the magazine

 `Beautiful Soup` uses a set of querying methods that return a `soup` object.
-This means you can chain them together to find HTML elements deep in the `parse tree`.
+This means you can chain queries together to find HTML elements deep in the `parse tree`.

 In `find_all_issue_links`, we will iterate through each of the soup objects we collected using `request_all_paginated_list_pages()`.
 We'll use several methods on the `soup` object that all return another `soup` object: